PDFSub vs Adobe Acrobat: Honest Comparison (2026)

 Company Overviews

-PDFSub is a document platform offering 77+ PDF and document tools.
-It supports 133 languages for AI translation and processing, converts bank statements from 20,000+ financial institutions, and runs editing tools entirely in your browser.
-Conversions and advanced processing are powered by the PDFSub Engine — an isolated service with no internet access.
+PDFSub is a document platform offering 98+ PDF and document tools.
+It supports 130+ languages for AI translation and processing, converts bank statements from 20,000+ financial institutions, includes e-sign and form filling with no per-envelope fees, and runs editing tools entirely in your browser.
+Conversions and advanced processing are powered by the PDFSub Engine - an isolated service with no internet access.
 Files are processed in an isolated environment and auto-deleted.
 It launched as a modern web alternative to traditional desktop PDF software.

 Adobe Acrobat is Adobe's flagship PDF product, part of the Document Cloud suite.
 It offers the most comprehensive PDF editing capabilities in the market - full text and image editing, form creation, e-signatures via Adobe Sign, advanced OCR, and deep integration with the broader Adobe Creative Cloud ecosystem.
 Adobe effectively created the PDF standard and continues to set the benchmark for full-featured PDF editing.